yousefalatari/ma1sd/docs/configure.md

     msisdn: 'raw'
 ```
 - Emails notifications would use the `sendgrid` handler, which define its own configuration under `notification.handlers.sendgrid`
-- Phone notification would use the `raw` handler, basic default built-in handler in mxisd
+- Phone notification would use the `raw` handler, basic default built-in handler in ma1sd

 ### Handlers
 - `notification.handers.<handler ID>`: Handler-specific configuration for the given handler ID.
 Repeatable.